PUBLIC SERVICE COMMISSION OF WISCONSIN

 B. Statute Interpreted

-This rule interprets Wisconsin Stat. § 196.745.
+This rule interprets Wis.
+Stat. § 196.745.
 Pursuant to the Commission’s contract with the U.S. Department of Transportation, Pipeline and Hazardous Materials Safety Administration (PHMSA), Office of Pipeline Safety, this rule interprets the federal pipeline safety regulations (49 CFR Parts 190 to 199).
+C. Statutory Authority and Explanation of Authority

-This rulemaking is authorized under Wisconsin Stat. §§ 196.02 (1) and (3), 196.745 (1) (a), and 227.11 (2).
+This rulemaking is authorized under Wis.
+Stat. §§ 196.02 (1) and (3), 196.745 (1) (a), and 227.11 (2).
 Wisconsin Stat. § 196.02 (1) authorizes the Commission to do all things necessary and convenient to its jurisdiction.
 Wisconsin Stat. § 196.02 (3) grants the Commission specific authority to promulgate rules.
 Wisconsin Stat. § 196.745 (1) (a) grants the Commission specific authority to adopt rules requiring that the construction and operation of gas facilities be done in a reasonably adequate and safe manner.
 Wisconsin Stat. § 227.11 authorizes agencies to promulgate administrative rules.

 D. Related Statutes or Rules

 The federal pipeline safety statutes are found in 49 USC Parts 60101 to 60143.
-The federal pipeline safety regulations may be found in 49 CFR Parts 190 to 199.
+The federal pipeline safety regulations are found in 49 CFR Parts 190 to 199.
 Under an agreement with the U.S. Department of Transportation, PHMSA, Office of Pipeline Safety, the Commission enforces the federal pipeline safety regulations for Wisconsin’s natural gas pipeline operators, primarily public utilities.
 Under this agreement, the Commission has the authority to make additions to the federal code that are more stringent than the federal standards.
 Wisconsin Admin.
 Code ch.
 PSC 134 relates to gas service standards and has some requirements concerning safe interactions between pipeline operators and their customers.
+E. Plain Language Analysis

+Since 1968 the Commission has incorporated and adopted updates to the federal pipeline safety code in Wis.
+Admin.
+Code ch.
+PSC 135.
+This rulemaking revises Wis.
+Admin.
+Code ch.
+PSC 135 to incorporate updates to the federal pipeline safety code since the last revision to Wis.
+Admin.
+Code ch.
+PSC 135 took effect.
 An existing agreement with the U.S. Department of Transportation, Office of Pipeline Safety, authorizes the Commission to enforce federal natural gas pipeline safety requirements as set out in the Code of Federal Regulations, 49 CFR Parts 191, 192, 193, and 199.
-As part of this agreement, the Commission adopts the federal pipeline safety code in Wisconsin Admin.
+As part of this agreement, the Commission adopts the federal pipeline safety code in Wis.
+Admin.
 Code § PSC 135.019.
 Wisconsin Admin.
 Code § PSC 135.019 currently adopts the federal code as it exists through March 21, 2021.
-Since that date, PHMSA updated the federal code with respect to plastic piping systems, onshore gas transmission pipelines, underground storage facilities, gas pipeline regulatory reform, and references to technical standards necessary to enhance pipeline safety by adopting innovative technologies and best practices.
+Since that date, PHMSA updated the federal code with respect to gas gathering pipelines, valve installation and rupture detection, safety of gas transmission pipelines, and technical standards to enhance pipeline safety by adopting innovative technologies and best practices.
 These proposed revisions adopt the federal code through June 28, 2024.
+Amendments to the federal code related to gas gathering pipelines to enhance pipeline safety include the following requirements: (1) extend reporting requirements to all gas gathering operators; and (2) apply a set of minimum safety requirements to certain gas gathering pipelines with large diameters and high operating pressures.

-Amendments to the federal code related to valve installation and rupture detection to enhance pipeline safety include the following requirements: (1) install rupture-mitigation valves (i.e., remotecontrol or automatic shut-off valves) or alternative equivalent technologies on transmission and certain gathering pipelines; (2) minimum performance standards for those valves’ operation to prevent or mitigate the public safety and environmental consequences of pipeline ruptures; (3) rupture-mitigation valve spacing, maintenance and inspection, and risk analysis; (4) to contact 9-1-1 emergency call centers immediately upon notification of a potential rupture and conduct post-rupture investigations and reviews; and (5) to incorporate lessons learned from such investigations and reviews into operators’ personnel training and qualifications programs, and in design, construction, testing, maintenance, operations, and emergency procedure manuals and specifications.
+Amendments to the federal code related to valve installation and rupture detection to enhance pipeline safety include the following requirements: (1) install rupture-mitigation valves (i.e., remote-control or automatic shut-off valves) or alternative equivalent technologies on transmission and certain gathering pipelines; (2) minimum performance standards for those valves’ operation to prevent or mitigate the public safety and environmental consequences of pipeline ruptures; (3) rupture-mitigation valve spacing, maintenance and inspection, and risk analysis; (4) to contact 9-1-1 emergency call centers immediately upon notification of a potential rupture and conduct post-rupture investigations and reviews; and (5) to incorporate lessons learned from such investigations and reviews into operators’ personnel training and qualifications programs, and in design, construction, testing, maintenance, operations, and emergency procedure manuals and specifications.

 Amendments to the federal code related to safety of gas transmission pipelines include the following requirements: (1) clarify certain integrity management provisions; (2) codify a management of change process; (3) update and bolster gas transmission pipeline corrosion control requirements; (4) require operators to inspect pipelines following extreme weather events; (5) strengthen integrity management assessment requirements; (6) adjust the repair criteria for high-consequence areas; (7) create new repair criteria for non-high consequence areas; and (8) revise or create specific definitions related to the above amendments.